gitcoinco/grants-stack/packages/contracts/docs/contracts/votingStrategy/IVotingStrategy.md

 Defines the abstract contract for voting algorithms on grants within a round.
 Any new voting algorithm would be expected to extend this abstract contract.
-Every IVotingStrategy implementation would ideally be deployed once per chain and be invoked by the RoundImplementation contract
+Every IVotingStrategy contract would be unique to RoundImplementation and would be deployed before creating a round